chunkypixel/TIATracker/README.md

-# batari Basic TIATracker
+# TIATracker

-Welcome to the TIATracker module for batari Basic allowing you to play TIATracker music in your Atari 2600 VCS game.
+Welcome to the TIATracker module for batari Basic and 7800basic allowing you to play TIATracker music in your Atari console games.

 ## What is TIATracker